Harford County

 ^ Data not available due to laboratory error

-* Swim at your own risk
+* Swim at your own risk according to Department of Natural Resources

-If count is above acceptable THRESHOLD Level:
+If the count is above acceptable THRESHOLD Level:

 Click here to learn about E. coli and enterococci.